jaguarRiveroCisco/SecureProcessManager/README.md

 ## Compiler Flags

 The project uses the following compiler flags:
-- `-Wall`: Enable all compiler's warning messages.
+- `-Wall`: Enable all compilers warning messages.
 - `-Wunused-variable`: Warn about unused variables.
 - `-Wunused-function`: Warn about unused functions.